themesberg/flowbite-svelte/src/routes/docs/pages/how-to-contribute.md

 ## Types and Props

-Add a type to `export`ed variables.
+Add a type to `export`-ed variables.
 When we generate props files, it will automatically pick up types from your file.
 If you don't add a type, it will break.

 Use `lib/types file for nested objects.